-After 12 years of researching the self-publishing world, I believe this is the best path for subject matter experts to make money from their knowledge/experience.
+After 12 years of researching into self-publishing, I believe that selling evergreen books is the best path for subject matter experts to make money from their knowledge/experience.

-If you speak regularly, or you’re a teacher, or you have a huge social media presence (talking thousands here), then you might consider selling books or product to your students or audience.
+If you speak regularly, or you’re a teacher, or you have a huge social media presence (talking thousands here), then you might consider selling books or courses directly to your students or audience.

 … You can still opt to sell print-on-demand through online bookstores.

 … You can sell books or DVDs through your own web store, keeping about $10 in profits each.

 … You can even sell books through Facebook groups and Amazon, and ebooks through iBookstore and Scribd.

 … You sell books, workbook or DVDs at your talks, workshops and seminars.